mnsmar/clipseqtools/index.md

 title: CLIPSeqTools
 ---

+# Description

 _CLIPSeqTools_ is a collection of command line applications used for the analysis of CLIP-Seq datasets.
 CLIP-Seq stands for UV cross-linking and immunoprecipitation coupled with high-throughput sequencing.

 _CLIPSeqTools_ has applications for a wide range of analyses that will give an in depth view of the analysed dataset.
-Examples of such analyses are: genome read coverage, motif enrichment, relative positioning of reads of two datasets, etc).
+Examples of such analyses are: genome read coverage, distibution of reads on genic elements, motif enrichment, relative position of reads of two datasets, differential gene counts, etc).

 _CLIPSeqTools_ is grouped in 4 toolboxes each of which performs a specific set of analyses: